nealio82/php-differ/README.md

 # PHP Differ
 Library for creating diff between two strings, lines or words.
-It was created as a learning experience for myself, but published as it may be usable to someone.
+It was created as a learning experience for myself, and published as it may be usable for others.

 [![Build Status](https://travis-ci.org/ofmadsen/php-differ.svg?branch=master)](https://travis-ci.org/ofmadsen/php-differ)